tomheon/kafkafs/README.md

 though it's possible to use it as a consumer (see "Using as a Consumer" below).

+This is alpha software.
+Use at your own risk.

 ## Building

 Make sure fuse is installed, then: